Orgzales/Unity-XR-NetworkMapper-Project/README.md

 	- Double check bugs and unneeded code
 	- Create an AR Slider for Delete Radius Button to increase size
 	- Lookinto Object MRTK manipulator script
+	- Detect rouge access points
+		- Add these rogue access points to AR screen
+		- when scans, checks if access points SSID matches any known rogue AP SSIDs.
+		- If there are new ones, pop up the window
+		- create a new prefab for those rouge access points
+			- possibly create a larger radius
+			- prefab should have no interference with scripts of wifi objects.

 # Step ?
 Plans